DinnS/PingPong/readme.md

 ### This is a simple ping pong game project developed in C++ using the SFML graphical library.
-The game allows the player to control paddle , hit balls with it and break bricks.
+The game allows the player to control paddle , hit ball with it and break bricks.

 # Game Screenshot